jojahner/powerup/README.md

 Usage
 ---------------
-run 'rake pow:add' to add your application to pow run 'rake pow:remove' to remove your application from pow run 'rake pow:restart' to restart your application
+run `rake pow:add` to add your application to pow run `rake pow:remove` to remove your application from pow run `rake pow:restart` to restart your application

 Copyright
 ---------